fpereiro/dale/readme.md

    argumentsTest ('a', 'b', 'c');
    ```

-3. Provides functions (`stopOn` and `stopOnNot`) that allow you to exit the loop prematurely if a certain value is returned by an iteration.
+3. Provides functions (`stop` and `stopNot`) that allow you to exit the loop prematurely if a certain value is returned by an iteration.
 This allows for code that's more clear as well as more efficient.

    ```javascript